-AP FACT CHECK: Claims from Pence and Harris VP debate
+AP FACT CHECK: Pence echoes Trump misfires in VP debate

 Biden has an ambitious climate plan that seeks to rapidly reduce use of fossil fuels.
 He says he does not support banning hydraulic fracturing, or fracking, however, and says he doubts such a ban is possible.

 As far as Trump and climate change, Trump’s public comments as president all dismiss the science on climate change — that it’s caused by people burning fossil fuels, and it’s worsening sharply.
 As recently as last month, Trump said, “I don’t think science knows” what it’s talking about regarding global warming and the resulting worsening of wildfires, hurricanes and other natural disasters.
-He’s mocked the science in many public comments and tweets.
+He’s ridiculed the science in many public comments and tweets.

 His regulation-cutting has eliminated key Obama-era efforts to reduce fossil fuel emissions.